-Information skills and Electronic Information Training Sessions - Training at IALS Library.
+Information skills and Electronic Information Training Sessions - Autumn training for new students.

 Using other libraries

-PhD research normally involves the use of several different libraries.
+Masters level research may involves the use of several different libraries.
 There are numerous excellent University of London libraries close to IALS and the British Library is not far away.

 Senate House and SAS Libraries